ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 ---

-Hero invited Alex to stay at his home during winter break.
+Over lunch at the Sheridan hotel, Hero invited Alex to stay at his home during winter break.
 He was going to Canada for a project, and needed someone to watch his dog.

-"You're learning a lot from Hero," said Alex's host mother, when he asked if he could stay there.
+"You're learning a lot from Hero," said Alex's host mother, gesturing with an empty snail shell.
 "How to play chess, how to be a gentleman."
+She punched Hero's arm.
+They were old friends.

-Hero was friends with Alex's host mother, an older, wealthy woman who lived in a fashionable area of Taipei.

-Alex needed a quiet place to work on his college application essays, and Hero's isolated home in the sulphuric hills north of Taipei would be perfect.
+Alex lived with his host mother in a wealthy, distracting area of Taipei.
+He needed a quiet place to work on his college application essays, and Hero's isolated home in the sulphuric hills north of Taipei would be perfect.

 ---

 Alex took the long MRT ride to the edge of the city, and then a cab.

-It wasn't his first time visiting Hero's home.
-In August, Hero had held a reception for the exchange students of the district.
+It wasn't Alex's first time at Hero's home.
+In August, Hero had held a reception for the all of the Rotary exchange students.
 In the living room, small groups of exchange students sat in small groups around portable hotpots, dipping squid, cabbage and tofu into the boiling red water.

 Alex put his stuff in the large guest bedroom, and met Hero in the kitchen.